 Number of Credits: 7 credits

-Hours: 30 hours of Lectures, 30 hours of Tutorials including exam, and 20 hours of flipped Classrooms with tutor support.
+Hours: 30 hours of Lectures, 30 hours of Tutorials including exams, and 20 hours of flipped Classrooms with tutor support.

 Prerequisites: Logic and Sets